 The general contractor also carries full responsibility for a project during the construction phase.
 As a result, they carry worker’s compensation and liability insurance.
 Should an accident or issue occur – such as worker injury or property damage – the general contractor addresses the incident through their insurance.

-Why Hiring a General Contractor is Crucial
+Why Hire a General Contractor

 You’d be surprised how often folks attempt to build or remodel on their own, only to meet disastrous consequences.
 Common problems are: failure to complete a project, sustaining injury, and financial upset.
 The reason why a general contractor is crucial is that they are highly trained, and licensed.
 Their entire job is to ensure that a project is not only completed, but is finished properly and safely according to code, and all in a timely manner.
 No one wants to rebuild or restart a construction project; clients want their project(s) completed once, and more importantly, general contractors ensure a project is completed correctly.